sarthfrey/leetcode-course/README.md

 Do the following.

-- Divide and conquer approach (often involves assuming parts of the inputs are solved and then merging them, recursively solving each part)
+- Read more on divide and conquer approach (often involves assuming parts of the inputs are solved and then merging them, recursively solving each part)
-- Greedy algorithm approach (often involves sorting first, and maximizing/minimizing some heuristic)
+- Read more on greedy algorithm approach (often involves sorting first, and maximizing/minimizing some heuristic)
 - Practice more DP/Graphs
 - Do heavily liked LeetCode mediums/hards
 - **Do mock interviews with friends!** Communication is an [underrated skill](https://twitter.com/SarthFrey/status/1175429238473801728)